 Vintage postage will come at a premium though, because there is a limited number of vintage stamps that haven’t been used!
 It’s especially difficult to find 100 of the same stamp, so people charge extra for this service.
 Plan to pay ~3x the value (for a $1 set of vintage postage, you can expect to pay about $3).

 Where to buy Vintage Postage?
-I share all of my favorite sources in our Wedding Invitation Assembly Guide as well as my favorite trick to get the lowest pricing you can find on certain stamps!
-But there are lots of sellers on Etsy who will help you source the postage, for a bit of a premium.
+If you want to buy vintage postage, there are of sellers on Etsy who will help you source the postage, for a bit of a premium.
 For recent years’ Forever stamps, try Amazon!

 This video will show you 4 ways to apply vintage postage – give yourself time as it can take a while and be somewhat messy!